top of page

 Overview

 Muslims often claim that the New Testament cannot be trusted because its authorship is anonymous.
-However, a book is strictly anonymous when the author does not identify themselves by name within the book.
+However, a book is strictly considered anonymous when the author does not identify themselves by name within the book.
 This is true even when the book’s authorship is widely known and accepted.
-Large portions of the Quran are technically anonymous when it is remembered that Muhammad is not mentioned by name as the author or recipient of the various chapters of the Quran.
-It is through tradition that these chapters (which were apparently received as distinct and separate revelations) are attributed to Muhammad and Muhammad's name occurs on only four occasions in the Quran.
+According to this criterion, large portions of the Quran are technically anonymous when it is remembered that Muhammad is not mentioned by name as the author or recipient of the various chapters of the Quran (Muhammad's name occurs on only four occasions in the Quran).
+It is through tradition (sources outside of the text) that the Quran (which was apparently received as distinct and separate revelations) is attributed to Muhammad.

-The following is a brief summary of the authorship of each book.
+The following is a brief summary of the authorship of each New Testament book.

 Matthew: The authorship of ‘Matthew’ is anonymous.
 This means that the author does not identify themselves by name within the book.